Emaux de Longwy – Hand-Painted Cloisonné Jug, France

-This vibrant pitcher was produced by the renowned French faience manufacturer Emaux de Longwy between 1955 and 1975.
+This vibrant vase - jug was produced by the renowned French faience manufacturer Emaux de Longwy between 1955 and 1975.
 Featuring the classic cloisonné enamel technique, it displays vivid floral motifs in bold colors set against a deep black background – a signature of Longwy's mid-century style.

 Each element of the decoration is carefully hand-painted, then enamel-fired to achieve its characteristic brilliance and depth.
 The base bears the factory's hallmark stamp with crest, the phrase “Émaux décoré à la main” (hand-decorated enamels), and model numbers F-3744 / D-5674.

-This is a unique collector’s piece, ideal for lovers of French design, cloisonné ceramics, or bold decorative accents in eclectic interiors.
+This collector’s piece is ideal for lovers of French design, cloisonné ceramics, or bold decorative accents in eclectic interiors.

 About the manufacturer Longwy: